hfranceschi/Lab0/README.md

 7. COMMENT: Comments are part of the Python file but not part of the code.
 They are used to explain how the code works to human readers of the code.
 Once your program runs properly, add introductory comments at the top of your file that match the ones below but are edited to be personalized to you and your partner.
 The comments will appear as a different color in PyCharm (light grey).
 Make sure the program runs correctly after the comments are inserted.

   # Programmers:  [your name here]
-  # Course:  CS151.0X, Professor Franceschi [replace X with your section, 1 for 12PM, 2 for 1PM]
+  # Course:  CS151.01, Professor Franceschi
   # Date: [today's date]
   # Lab Assignment:  [number of assignment]
   # Problem Statement:  [what problem does your code solve; what does the code do for you?]
-  # Data In: [what information do you request from the user? for Lab0, put Noneù]
+  # Data In: [what information do you request from the user? for Lab0, put None¬ù]
   # Data Out:  [What information do you display for the user?]
   # Other files needed:  [This won't be relevant until later in the course.]
   # Credits: [Is your code based on an example in the book, in class, or something else?
               Reminder: you should never take code from the Internet or another person.]

-8. Once you are done in lab, you need to upload it to Moodle.
+8. Once you are done with the lab, you need to upload it to Moodle.

-9. Show your program running and on Moodle to the professor before leaving the classroom.
+9. Show your program running and on Moodle to the professor before leaving the Zoom classroom.

 What to Submit: